-FY 2023 Surtax/SHIP Partial Funding Certification and Acknowledgement Agreement
+FY 2022 Surtax/SHIP Partial Funding Certification and Acknowledgement Agreement

-FOR PHCD USE ONLY: Partial 2023 Surtax/SHIP/HOME Funding Amount Recommended: \$ By signing this Agreement, I, the Ap olicant acknowledge and certify that: 1.
-I am an authorized signator for the app cant/developer/entity; and 2.
-The amount of the FY 2023 Surtax that may be recommended titled for this application is less than the amount that was applied for in the application; however, it is sufficient to fill the gap; and 3.
-My development team and I will make as necessary to account for a lowe application; and 4.
-And that subject to successful complet n of underwriting; 5.
-My development team and I are prepared proposed in the application, and the development schedule submitted to Ph it can be completed ar Tł his is certified by my signature: Si ignature of Applicant Name (typed or pr inted) tle (typed or printed) Date
+FOR PHCD USE ONLY:

+Partial 2022 Surtax/SHIP/HOME Funding Amount Recommended: \$

+By signing this Agreement, I, the Applicant acknowledge and certify that:

+- 1. I am an authorized signator for the applicant/developer/entity; and - 2.
+The amount of the FY 2022 Surtax or SHIP, HOME or HOME ARP funds above listed that may be recommended for this application titled is less than the amount that was applied for in the application; however, it is sufficient to fill the gap; and - 3.
+My development team and I will make diligent efforts to adjust the budget for this project as necessary to account for a lower amount of subsidy than was requested in the application; and - 4.
+And that subject to successful completion of underwriting; - 5.
+My development team and I are prepared to proceed in completing the development as proposed in the application, and that it can be completed and operating within the development schedule submitted to PHCD.

+This is certified by my signature: